-13.10 Secure the area with assistance from others by preventing non-essential people from accessing the scene or witnessing a traumatic event.

-13.11 Once the EMTs and authorities have arrived at the scene, allow them to provide necessary attention to the individual and control the scene.

-13.12 Call the Vice President for Student Life (507-217-9764), Dormitory Supervisors, the Campus Nurse (Ext.
-101 or 507-233-9101), and call the MLC Emergency Hotline (507-359-3344).

-13.13 The Vice-President of Student Life, or designee, should contact the individual's emergency contacts and assist in ensuring the safety of the individual and others.
+- 13.10 Secure the area with assistance from others by preventing non-essential people from accessing the scene or witnessing a traumatic event. - 13.11 Once the EMTs and authorities have arrived at the scene, allow them to provide necessary attention to the individual and control the scene. - 13.12 Call the Vice President for Student Life (507-217-9764), Campus Pastor (507-404-0624), Director of Women's Services (507-276-7468), Dormitory Supervisors, the Campus Nurse (Ext 101 or 507-233-9101), and call the MLC Emergency Hotline (507-359-3344). - 13.13 The Vice-President of Student Life, or designee, should contact the individual's emergency contacts and assist in ensuring the safety of the individual and others.
 This may include the Campus Pastor for counseling.
-A responsible party will provide prompt notification to Public Relations.

-13.14 Notification will be provided regarding counseling services available, either on-campus or local services, applicable to the person(s) and situation.

-13.15 If necessary, the Vice Presidents and Human Resources in consultation with the President may decide to cease operations.

-13.16 Human Resources and Financial Services will process property damage with the campus insurance carrier.
+A responsible party will provide prompt notification to Public Relations. - 13.14 Notification will be provided regarding counseling services available, either on-campus or local services, applicable to the person(s) and situation. - 13.15 If necessary, the Vice Presidents and Human Resources in consultation with the President may decide to cease operations. - 13.16 Human Resources and Financial Services will process property damage with the campus insurance carrier.
 Administration and Human Resources will implement alternatives to continue operations.